 There are at least a Sweet 16 of spherical desserts to choose from—all manner of truffles, popcorn balls, basketball cake balls, buckeyes (especially fitting if you’re pulling for Ohio State)—but Brazilian brigadeiros are incredibly simple to make, and take well to rolling in sprinkles, so if you can find some orange nonpareils, you’re all set up for an easy win!
-Put ’em in paper cups a la Gluten Free on a Shoestring and they kind of look like basketballs in nets… Get the Brigadeiros recipe.
+Put ’em in paper cups a la Olivia’s Cuisine and they’ll kind of look like basketballs in nets… Get the Brigadeiros recipe.

 CK Products Orange Nonpareils, $5.99 on Amazon